moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 # Project Structure

+to do
+- guide on the difference between staging and base modesl
+- general differences between staging, intermediate and marts (do we want to add something on a dimensional layer? are dimensional layers marts?)
 ## 1-guide-overview

 The create-a-derived-table service should be used for creating tables with well defined use cases, like to serve a performance metric, publication, or MI report.
 This is because the _dbt project_ (`mojap_derived_tables`) is a shared space and so knowing where to put your work in the broader structure of the project is key.
 That's not to say you can't explore and experiment with dbt within the dbt project, there's a development envionment where you can try things out without having to worry about making a mess of things.
 More on that later.
 In keeping with that, Analytics Engineers maintain the create-a-derived-table code base and therefore have therefore put together this guide to help you adhere to our best practices for projet stucture and project style.
-All pull requests to add code the the `main` branch will require at least a reveiew from an Analytics Engineer and may require a Data Engineer if the code changes the project files (add a description as to what these are?).
-When reviewing a pull request we check the following [things](link to pull request list) and will make sure that your project adheres to our project structure
+All pull requests to add code to the `main` branch will require at least a reveiew from an Analytics Engineer and may require a Data Engineer if the code changes the project files (e.g. `dbt_project.yml`).
+When reviewing a pull request we check the following [things](link to pull request list) and will make sure that your project adheres to our project structure and style.

 Projects in create-a-derived-table are structured slightly differently to how dbt recommends, we have also noticed that dbt's guidance changes over time.
 We have therefore taken their guidance from there website [here]
 (https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview) and we have adapted it where appropriate.
-You will find that the guidance below will be mostly the same as that in the sbt repo, however, there are some key difference so do read through this guide.
+You will find that the guidance below will be mostly the same as that in the dbt repo, however, there are some key difference so do read through this guide.

 ## Domains